DaoCloud/DaoCloud-docs/docs/en/docs/native/knowledge.md

 - [Multi-Active Architecture Guide for Hybrid Cloud](https://mp.weixin.qq.com/s/NXXwjxUAGXDD3krKXyJbaQ)

-    The article introduces the multi-active architecture of Jobbang Company in a hybrid cloud environment: the network between multi-clouds is a state between single-cloud multi-availability zones and center-edge;
+    The article introduces the multi-active architecture of Jobbang Company in a hybrid cloud environment: the network between multiclouds is a state between single-cloud multi-availability zones and center-edge;
     The normal inter-application call closed-loop is within the single cloud, and only requires independent registration and discovery within the single cloud;
     Cross-cloud calls in some scenarios only require inter-cluster discovery;
     With full cloud deployment, north-south traffic can be prioritized for scheduling through DNS.